snej/tails/README.md

 ### Data Types

 The `Value` class defines what Tails can operate on.
 The stack is just a C array of `Value`s.
-There are currently two `Value` implementations, available at the flip of a `#define`:

-**The simple Value** is just a trivial wrapper around a `double`, so all it supports are numbers.
+The `Value` class can be replaced without too much difficulty; it mostly just involves reimplementing the guts of the primitive instructions.

-**The fancy Value** uses the so-called "[NaN tagging][NAN]" or "Nan boxing" trick that's used by several dynamic language runtimes, such as LuaJIT and the WebKit and Mozilla JavaScript VMs.
-It currently supports `double`s, strings, arrays and Words (quotations), and is extensible.
+The current Value implementation uses the so-called "[NaN tagging][NAN]" or "Nan boxing" trick that's used by several dynamic language runtimes, such as LuaJIT and the WebKit and Mozilla JavaScript VMs.
+It  supports `double`s, strings, arrays and Words (quotations), and is extensible.
 It has a very simple garbage collector.

+(There used to be a trivial `Value` that only supported numbers; there was an `#ifdef` that switched which version was in use.
+You can find it in commits before 2023.)

 ### Performance

+> **TL;DR:** Tails can execute primitive instructions like `DUP` and `+` in about five clock cycles on an Apple M1 Pro CPU, according to one micro-benchmark detailed below; that's almost 600MIPS. 😅

 Tails was directly inspired by [the design of the Wasm3 interpreter][WASM3INTERP], which cleverly uses tail calls and register-based parameter passing to remove most of the overhead of C, allowing the code to be nearly as optimal as hand-written assembly.
 I realized this would permit the bootstrap part of a Forth interpreter -- the part that implements the way words (functions) are called, and the primitive words -- to be written in pure C or C+\+.